-Those with a criminal conviction - whether it's for driving or for something else entirely - can find it difficult to get car insurance, and when they do it is even harder to find a good deal.
+Those with a criminal conviction - whether it's for driving or for something else entirely - can find it difficult to get car insurance, and when they do, it's even harder to find a good deal.

-If you have a criminal conviction of any kind then you may find it quite difficult to get car insurance cover, and even when you do find an insurer willing to offer a policy it tends to be a lot more expensive than quotes for drivers without a conviction.
+Cheap car insurance for convicted drivers can be difficult to find and even when you do find an insurer willing to offer a policy, it tends to be a lot more expensive than quotes for drivers who don't have any convictions.

-Even if you own a car that is not currently in use the Continuous Insurance Enforcement rules stated that unless you have completed a SORN on your vehicle (Statutory Off Road Notification) then it must be insured, otherwise you could face a fine of up to £1,000.
+Even if you own a car that is not currently in use, the Continuous Insurance Enforcement rules stated that unless you have completed a SORN on your vehicle (Statutory Off Road Notification) then it must be insured, otherwise you could face a fine of up to £1,000.

 At this point you only have to declare convictions that are 'unspent'.
 Convictions become spent after a certain length of time.
 For example, if you were given a fine or had to do community service then your conviction will mostly likely be 'spent' after five years.
-After this point you don't have to declare the conviction to insurers.
+After this point, you don't have to declare the conviction to car insurance companies.

 What to do if you are refused cover